 Voting in Person at the Meeting.
 If you attend the annual meeting and plan to vote in person, we will provide you with a ballot at the annual meeting.
 If your shares are registered directly in your name, you are considered the stockholder of record and you have the right to vote in person at the meeting.
 If your shares are held in the name of your broker or other nominee, you are considered the beneficial owner of shares held in street name.
-As a beneficial owner, if you wish to vote at the annual meeting, you will need to bring to the meeting a legal proxy from your broker or other nominee authorizing you to vote those shares
+As a beneficial owner, if you wish to vote at the annual meeting, you will need to bring to the meeting a legal proxy from your broker or other nominee authorizing you to vote those shares.

 Voting by Mail.
 By signing the proxy card and returning it to the address provided on the proxy card, you are authorizing the individuals named on the proxy card to vote your shares at the annual meeting in the manner you indicate.
 We encourage you to sign and return the proxy card even if you plan to attend the meeting so that your shares will be voted if you are unable to attend the meeting.
-If you receive more than one Notice of Internet Availability of Proxy Materials or proxy card, it is an indication that your shares are held in multiple accounts.
-Please sign and return all proxy cards to ensure that all of your shares are voted.
+If you receive more than one proxy card, it is an indication that your shares are held in multiple accounts.
+Please sign and return all proxy cards that you receive in the mail to ensure that all of your shares are voted.

 Voting by Telephone.
-To vote by telephone, please follow the instructions included on the Notice of Internet Availability of Proxy Materials that you received in the mail.
+To vote by telephone, please follow the instructions included on your proxy card that you received in the mail.
 If you vote by telephone, you do not need to complete and mail a proxy card.

 Voting over the Internet.
-To vote over the Internet, please follow the instructions included on the Notice of Internet Availability of Proxy Materials that you received in the mail.
+To vote over the Internet, please follow the instructions included on your proxy card that you received in the mail.
 If you vote over the Internet, you do not need to complete and mail a proxy card.
 The internet voting procedures are designed to comply with Delaware law, to authenticate the stockholder's identity and to allow stockholders to vote their shares and confirm that their voting instructions have been properly recorded.

 If you deliver a proxy card by mail or vote by telephone or over the Internet, the proxy holders will vote your shares in accordance with the instructions that you provide.
-If you do not specify how to vote your shares, the proxy holders will vote them (i) "FOR" each of the nominees for director named herein, (ii) "FOR" approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan, (iii) "FOR" approval of the amended Lattice Semiconductor Corporation 2011 Non-Employee Director Equity Incentive Plan, (iv) "FOR" approval of the compensation for the Company's named executive officers, (v) "FOR" ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 3, 2015, and (vi) in accordance with the recommendations of our board of directors, or, if no recommendation is given, in the discretion of the proxy holders, on any other business that may properly come before the meeting or any adjournment or adjournments thereof.
+If you do not specify how to vote your shares, the proxy holders will vote them (i) "FOR" each of the nominees for director named herein, (ii) "FOR" approval of, as an advisory vote, the compensation for the Company's named executive officers, (iii) "FOR" the approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan, (iv) "FOR" ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016, and (v) in accordance with the recommendations of our board of directors, or, if no recommendation is given, in the discretion of the proxy holders, on any other business that may properly come before the meeting or any adjournment or adjournments thereof.